On a multiplier operator induced by the Schwarzian derivative of univalent functions: Introduction

-The {\em universal integral means spectrum} $B(t)$ is then the supremum of $\beta_f(t)$ taken over all univalent functions $f$ in $\Delta$.
+The {\em universal integral means spectrum} $B(t)$ is then the supremum of $\beta_f(t)$ taken over all univalent functions in $\Delta$.
+It is known (see \cite{SS}) that

-The famous Brennan's conjecture states that $B(-2)=1$.
-It is known that the Brennan's conjecture is ture for some special types of domains, see \cite[page 286]{GM}.
-In this note, we can show that the Brennan's conjecture is true for a large class of quasidisks.
-This work is motivated by the paper \cite{SS}.
-Our arguments are very simple and clear.
+The famous Brennan conjecture states that $B(-2)=1$.
+We say that the Brennan conjecture is satisfied for a simply connected plane domain $\Omega$ if $\beta_f(-2)\leq 1$ for any univalent function $f$ from $\Delta$ to $\Omega$.
+It is known that the Brennan conjecture is satisfied for some special types of domains, see \cite{BVZ}, \cite[page 286]{GM}.
+In this paper, motivated by the work \cite{SS}, we study a multiplier operator which is induced by the Schwarzian derivative of univalent functions with a quasiconformal extension to $\widehat{\mathbb{C}}$, and show that the Brennan conjecture is satisfied for a large class of quasidisks.
+For more results on the Brennan conjecture and related topics, see \cite{Carl, CM, M, HSo, HS-1}.